 For cold-prep meals,

-1) Tear open the packaging at the tear notch and pour cool water into the pouch.
+1) Tear open the packaging at the tear notch, remove the oxygen absorber, and pour cool water into the pouch.
 Stir well.

 2) Seal the pouch and allow meal to hydrate for the length of time stated on the package.
 Enjoy!